This tutorial guides you to the MapProxy installation process on Unix systems. For Windows refer to Installation on Windows.

 You will need Shapely to use the coverage feature of MapProxy.
 Shapely offers Python bindings for the GEOS library.
 You need Shapely (python-shapely) and GEOS (libgeos-dev).
 You can install Shapely as a Python package with pip install Shapely if you system does not provide a recent (>= 1.2.0) version of Shapely.

 The coverage feature allows you to read geometries from OGR datasources (Shapefiles, PostGIS, etc.).
-This package is optional and only required for OGR datasource support.
+This package is optional and only required for OGR datasource support (BBOX, WKT and GeoJSON coverages are supported natively).
 OGR is part of GDAL (libgdal-dev).

 Your virtual environment should already contain pip, a tool to install Python packages.
 If not, easy_install pip is enough to get it.